kozistr/kozistr.github.io/_posts/about.md

 #### _Machine Learning Researcher_, **Watcha**, **(2020.06.22 ~ 2021.12.03)**

 * Watcha recommendation system to offer a better user experience and increase `paid conversion`.
   * Developed the **advanced the training recipe & architecture** to improve training stability and offline performance.
-Also, worked on **post-processing** to recommend unseen content to users.
+Also, working on **post-processing** to recommend unseen content to users.
 In the A/B test, the new model boosts the **Click Ratio** online metric by about **1.01%+**.
-  * Developed the network to capture the user's active time while the augmentations bring the training stability and performance gain.
+  * Developed the network to capture the active time of user while the augmentations bring the training stability and performance gain.
 In the A/B/C test, the new model beats `Div2Vec` in the online metrics while achieving comparable performance with the previous model (A: [Div2Vec](https://arxiv.org/abs/2009.09588), B: the previous model, C: the new model).
     * **\*Viewing Days** (mean): improved **1.012%+**
     * **\*Viewing Minutes** (median): improved **1.015%+**
   * Developed the sequential recommendation architecture to recommend what content to watch next.
 It achieved SOTA performance compared to the previous SOTA architecture like BERT4Rec.
 In the A/B test, the new model outperforms by the following metrics (A: previous algorithm, B: the new model).